akshay3001/methodology-widget-development/README.md

 ##Introduction

-Widget + methodology is an initiative for defining the optimal way of writing a Backbase powered widget.
+The Widget methodology is an initiative for defining the optimal way of writing a Backbase powered widget.
 The methodology is a mix of code samples, guidelines and descriptions, aimed at helping people develop widgets in a way, that will ensure the long term value of them.

 There are several factors that were taken into account when creating this methodology:
 + Usage of Backbase technologies